apify/apify-docs/sources/platform/monitoring/index.md

 Currently, the monitoring option offers the following features:

-1. Chart showing **statuses** of runs of the actor or saved task over last 30 days.
+1. Chart showing **statuses** of runs of the Actor or saved task over last 30 days.
     ![Daily run statuses](./images/daily-run-statuses.png)

-2. Chart displaying **metrics** of the last 200 runs of the actor or saved task.
+2. Chart displaying **metrics** of the last 200 runs of the Actor or saved task.
     ![Run statistics](./images/run-statistics-chart.png)

 3. Option to set up **alerts** with notifications based on the run metrics.